Adult and Teen Volunteer Program

-Teens must be between 14 and 18 years of age and entering 9th through 12th grade at the beginning of the current school year.
+Teens must be between 14 and 18 years of age and entering 9th through 12th grade at the end of the 2021-2022 school year.
 No formal training or background in education or work experience is required.
 Willingness to learn about animals and conservation and how to relate this knowledge to the public is highly desirable.
 Ability to communicate easily and effectively with the public, as well as having excellent customer service skills, is essential for this position.

 - A completed Teen Volunteer Application, including typewritten essay.